 - A copy has to be submitted that relates to the consent that is issued, mainly the last one

-- Extensive plan that explains about the manufacturing processes
+- The extensive plan that explains the manufacturing processes

-- Detailed report that talks about the hazardous waste or toxic emissions as release by the industry
+- A detailed report that talks about the hazardous waste or toxic emissions as released by the industry

-- Balance sheet’s copy as issued by the CA.
+- Balance sheet copy as issued by the CA.

 What is the renewal process and validity of consent?

-Consent to establish can be understood to be activity that is carried one time only.
+Consent to establish can be understood to be an activity that is carried out one time only.
 It entails issuance mainly ranging from three to five years.
-On the other hand consent to operate entails issuance as based on the colour based category and remains valid for five to fifteen years.
+On the other hand consent to operate entails issuance as based on the colour-based category and remains valid for five to fifteen years.